 Pillay’s educational qualifications range from the humanities (social sciences, education, and politics) to organisational viability, systems thinking, strategy and values-based leadership.
-He has an established professional record that includes 18 years in higher education, all of which have been at UCT.
-He is an alumnus of UCT, having obtained his BA, HDE, BEd and executive MBA.
+He has an established professional record that includes 18 years in higher education and is an alumnus of UCT.

 Pillay began his professional career as a teacher and deputy principal of Grassy Park High School on the Cape Flats.
 He joined UCT in 1997, where he has worked as head of the student affairs secretariat, faculty manager, director of student admissions, and director of the office of the vice-chancellor, prior to his appointment as registrar.